skyrpex/RichText/README.md

 Rich text class for [SFML 2](https://github.com/SFML/SFML/).
 Allows the user to draw lines of text with different styles and colors.

-## License

-This code is available under MIT License or Public Domain -- choose whichever you prefer.

 ## Authors

 * [Cristian Pallarés](https://github.com/Skyrpex/) - Original code